 Important things to know

-- Sometimes there are delays in payments being made to providers.
-This means the amount of funding showing in the myplace participant portal will not always include all the supports you have already received.
+- There are sometimes delays in payments being made to providers.
+This means that the available funds showing in the myplace participant portal may be more than you actually have available.

 Information needed to use the calculator

-- Your plan review date (this helps work out how many months or weeks are left in your plan).
-This is the "NDIS plan review due date" which you can find on page 1 of your NDIS plan.
+- Your plan reassessment date (this helps work out how many months or weeks are left in your plan).
+This is the "NDIS plan reassessment due date" which you can find on page 1 of your NDIS plan.

 - How much funding is in your plan for a particular support.
 You can find this in the Funded Supports part of your NDIS plan.
 The amount you need is from the budget column of the funding table.